 1. Printed and Physical Holdings

-SOLO searches the vast majority of the printed and physical holdings of the Bodleian Libraries and most Colleges and other libraries affiliated with the University of Oxford.
-At the moment is does not search:
+'All Libraries/Collections' searches the vast majority of the printed and physical holdings of the Bodleian Libraries and most Colleges and other libraries affiliated with the University of Oxford.
+At the moment it does not search:

-SOLO searches the electronic holdings of the Bodleian Libraries including our world class collections of subscription e-journals, e-books and databases, plus journal titles recieved via Electronic Legal Deposit (> find out more about Electronic Legal Deposit).
+'All Libraries/Collections' searches the electronic holdings of the Bodleian Libraries including our world class collections of subscription e-journals, e-books and databases, plus journal titles received via Electronic Legal Deposit

 3. Items scanned as part of the Oxford Google Books Project

-SOLO searches scanned versions of (mainly 19th century) library materials digitised as part of the Oxford Google Books project. > Find out more about the Oxford Google Books project.
+'All Libraries/Collections' searches scanned versions of (mainly 19th century) library materials digitised as part of the Oxford Google Books project.

-SOLO searches research papers and theses by members of Oxford University which have been deposited in the Oxford Research Archive.
+'All Libraries/Collections' searches research papers and theses by members of the University of Oxford, which have been deposited in the Oxford Research Archive.